-- Dress or skirt - Dress slacks with a business shirt/blouse - Clean shoes or sandals; no casual flip flops but dressy ones are okay - No halter or crop tops, or other overly revealing clothing.
+- Dress, skirt, or jeans without holes. - Dress slacks with a business shirt/blouse - Clean shoes or sandals; no casual flip flops but dressy ones are okay - No halter or crop tops, or other overly revealing clothing.

 CLINICAL/PRACTICUM POLICIES & CLINICAL AFFILIATES